ManuelB71/Bike_Share_case_study/Data_cleaning_report.md

 GO
 ````

-Below the queries are shown that create new columns and update the table with data related to days, weeks, months, quarters, and years.
+Below the queries are shown that create new columns and update the table with data related to days, weeks, months, quarters, year and season.
 ````
 --Add columns and update week#, Quarter, Month, Weekday, Year ALTER TABLE trips2